A Pocket Guide to Factor Analysis of Information Risk (FAIR)

 FAIR vs. Legacy Risk Quantification Methods

 Unlike the FAIR model, legacy risk quantification models work on penetration testing without internal knowledge of the target system.
-The testers are unaware of the code and the designs that are not publicly available.
+The testers are unaware of the code and designs that are not publicly available.

 The FAIR framework is imperfect despite the vast benefits, extensive security coverage, and excellent threat level identification.
 Some common drawbacks are:

-• FAIR relies mainly on probability; although these probabilities are not baseless, they are not entirely accurate because of the different nature of cyber-attacks and their damage.
+• FAIR relies mainly on probability.
+Although these probabilities are not baseless, they are not entirely accurate because of the different nature of cyber-attacks and their damage.

 Preparing for a FAIR Risk Assessment